chaolongy/KDTalker/README.md

 <div align="justify">

 # News
+[2025.05.26] Important update!
+New models and new functions have been updated to local deployment [`KDTalker`](https://kdtalker.com/).
+New functions include background replacement and expression editing.

 [2025.04.13] A more powerful TTS has been updated in our local deployment [`KDTalker`](https://kdtalker.com/).

 [2025.03.14] Release paper version demo and inference code.